personinblack/dotfiles/README.md

 here is me, managing my dotfiles and sharing them with random people on the internet. these are what i use:

+- *stow* for managing this
+- *xinit* for starting X sessions
+- *dwm* as window manager with *dmenu* as launcher
+- *st* as terminal emulator
+- *firefox* as web browser
-- *aurafetch* for l33t looking screenshots
+- *dunst* for displaying notifications
+- *picom* as compositor
+- *tmux* as terminal multiplexer with tmux plugin manager (tpm)
+- *fish* as shell with *hydro* prompt.
+- *neovim* as text editor and IDE
+- *exa* as ls replacement
 - *bat* as fancy cat replacement
-- *chruby* as ruby versions manager
-- *ckb-next* to manage corsair keyboard
+- *z* for quickly navigating around in shell
 - *copyq* for clipboard management
-- *discord* and *tiny (irc)* for chatting with friends
-- *dunst* for displaying notifications
+- *feh* for viewing images and setting wallpaper
-- *dwm* as window manager with *dmenu* as launcher
-- *exa* as an ls replacement
+- *catgirl* as IRC client
 - *farge* when I need rgb color code of something on screen
-- *feh* for viewing images and setting wallpaper
-- *firefox* as web browser
-- *fish* as shell with *starship* prompt.
-- *neovim* as text editor and IDE
-- *picom* as compositor mainly for transparency
 - *scrot* && *imgur.sh* with ImageMagick's *import* for screenshots
-- *st* as terminal emulator
-- *thefuck* for when i fuck up
-- *tmux* as terminal multiplexer with tmux plugin manager (tpm)
-- *xinit* for starting X sessions
+- *spicetify* for modding Spotify

-*scientifica* is my font of choice for everything except most GUI apps.
-I keep a todo.txt file and use it as my terminal greeter.
+*Victor Mono* is my font of choice. white on black is my goto colorscheme. and i rarely update this readme so it may not be correct.

 ## installation